neams-th-coe/cardinal/doc/content/tutorials/other_apps.md

 All input files for this tutorial are available in the `tutorials/other_apps` directory.

-## Running Cardinal as the Master App
+## Running Cardinal as the Main App

-You can couple Cardinal to an arbitrary MOOSE application and run Cardinal either as the master application or as a sub-application.
+You can couple Cardinal to an arbitrary MOOSE application and run Cardinal either as the main application or as a sub-application.
 There is a very small difference between the two, so we will describe both.
-To run Cardinal as the master application, we need to create an input file that runs Cardinal.
+To run Cardinal as the main application, we need to create an input file that runs Cardinal.
 In this file, we include a [TransientMultiApp](https://mooseframework.inl.gov/source/multiapps/TransientMultiApp.html), which will run Chickadee at the end of each Cardinal time step; in this particular